Jazz Emu: Jazz Emu

-Themes & Images
+Themes and Images

 Henderson refers to his work as a musical smorgasbord, which include a few crow impressions.
 The themes in the majority of Jazz Emu performances revolve around an overly confident, oblivious musician who refers to himself as a sex therapist.
 His lyrics frequently cite modern trends, technology, and social dynamics.
 His character dons a retro-aesthetic, drawing inspiration from the 1970s.
-His costumes often feature orange, brown and grey colours, wide lapels, aviator sunglasses, which adds to the character’s braggadocious persona.
+His costumes often feature orange, brown and grey colours, wide lapels, aviator sunglasses, which adds to the character's braggadocious persona.
 Live performances usually incorporate the music videos, and has plenty of video effects that he interacts with as part of the performance.